-STEP 7: you’ll pour this biscuit batter directly on top of the melted butter then spread it out evenly into the pan.
+You’ll pour this biscuit batter directly on top of the melted butter then spread it out evenly into the pan.
 You’re creating a biscuit bed for the spiced pears, which will allow the batter to bake up into the crevices, creating those “cobblers” on top.
 This is much easier than dropping dollops on top of the fruit and insures lots of biscuit bites between all the pears.

 ADD THE PEARS